-The State of California's budget for the 2012-2013 fiscal year provides for spending reductions in State health programs, including significant funding cuts to the Medi-Cal program.
+The State of California's budget for the 2012-2013 fiscal year has provided for spending reductions in State health programs, including significant funding cuts to the Medi-Cal program.
 Additional cuts to the Medi-Cal program may occur as a result of revenue shortfalls in future fiscal years.
 It is impossible to predict what actions would be taken in future years by the California Legislature, the Governor or citizen initiative actions to address any significant financial problems.
 It is possible that any additional cuts in the levels and timing of healthcare provider reimbursement, including that to hospitals under Medi-Cal, could materially adversely affect the District.

-Notably, on January 10, 2013, California's Governor Brown predicted a balanced budget over the next four fiscal years and indicated that the State should expect a surplus of about \$785 million for the current fiscal year ending June 30, 2013, and a surplus of about \$851 million under his proposed budget for the 2013-2014 fiscal year, beginning July 1, 2013.
-Included in his proposed budget is some increased healthcare spending.
-Surpluses now predicted exceed those predicted in January, but there is no assurance Medi-Cal providers will benefit from these surpluses.
+Notably, however, on January 10, 2013, California's Governor Brown predicted a balanced budget over the next four fiscal years and indicated that the State should expect a surplus of about \$785 million for the current fiscal year ending June 30, 2013, and a surplus of about \$851 million under his proposed budget for the 2013-2014 fiscal year, beginning July 1, 2013.
+Included in his proposed budget is increased healthcare spending.

 The financial challenges which California and the Medi-Cal program have faced in the past have negatively affected health care organizations in a number of ways.
-Despite current budget predictions, these past challenges still affect providers and may worsen in the future.
-California may enact legislation to reduce Medi-Cal payments, attempt to impose copayments on Medi-Cal recipients which could result in a reduction in provider reimbursement, or reduce covered benefits or restrict eligibility.
+Despite current budget predictions, these challenges may return in the future.
+California then may enact legislation to reduce Medi-Cal payments, attempt to impose copayments on Medi-Cal recipients which could result in a reduction in provider reimbursement, or reduce covered benefits or restrict eligibility.
 The federal Patient Protection and Affordable Care Act allows for significant expansions to the Medicaid program and additional federal funding.
 Such funding is conditioned, however, on the State's maintaining specified beneficiary eligibility criteria, which may require additional State funding or prompt the State to reduce provider reimbursement.
 The BCA may also shift further funding responsibility from the federal government to state governments, creating new financial challenges.
 See "Significant Risk Areas Summarized -- General Economic Conditions, Bad Debt, Indigent Care and Investment Performance" and "- Business Relationships and Other Business Matters-Indigent Care" herein.